Importance of Publication

 Make sure that the text in the figures are legible.
 If the figure is a graph/chart, ensure that the font in the x and y-axes, legend, etc., are big enough.
 Use the same colours for legend when you are referring to the same object (quantity, method, etc.) throughout the paper.

 This is the one of the figures that I am most proud of:

 The figure on the left is a figure I created for a paper titled “Reactive Power Cost from PV Inverters Considering Inverter Lifetime Assessment“.
-And when this paper was cited by a paper who copied Copied might be too strong a word, to say that the authors were inspired by my figure is more appropriate.
-And maybe it was just a coincidence that the two figures are similar, although my ego … Continue reading my figure (right), I was very pleased.
+And when this paper was cited by a paper who copied ((Copied might be too strong a word, to say that the authors were inspired by my figure is more appropriate.
+And maybe it was just a coincidence that the two figures are similar, although my ego prefers to think otherwise.)) my figure (right), I was very pleased.

 6. Error-Free Language